 I am a conscientious observer and listener, enjoying and appreciating the distinctive needs and specific challenges of each individual project.
 My approach to designing is based in my effort to live a thoughtful life: respectful of the relationships we are part of and considerate of the resources and materials we use.

 Part of the reason I chose to specialize in kitchen design is that many of my most favorite activities and experiences involve food — growing, preparing, savoring, and sharing it.
 My work as a designer is an extension of my enthusiasm for the physical, social, and psychological benefits that food can bring.
 I take pleasure in helping clients create spaces that meet their needs, elegantly solve problems, fit their style, and foster connections in their home.
+A skilled listener and observer, I can help clarify key aspects and goals of the project, creating a personalized design for your specific needs.

 In my life and in my own kitchen I like to learn new skills and how things work.
 As an avid home cook I have fun making food from scratch, trying new ingredients, and experimenting with recipes.
 Outdoors, I enjoy running, biking, organic vegetable gardening, composting, and soccer.